Restore/Restory: A People’s History of the Cache Creek Nature Preserve

 A second way to tour is with the story map.
 Viewing this map allows you to hear many different perspectives from elementary school students to scientists to retired librarians to avid outdoor enthusiasts.

-Stop by the Visitor Center or the administration building to check out a simple-to-operate audio device and wander along the path to the various stops on the tour.
+Learn more about the project and listen to the audio tour on your smart phone by visiting www.restorerestory.org.
 The trail is marked and seating is provided at each stop.
 Sit and listen to one or all of the stories at that stop and move on at your leisure.

-A collaboration between the UC Davis Art of Regional Change program and the Cache Creek Conservancy, Restore/Restory bought students, scholars and artists together with a diverse cross-section of Yolo County residents to gather photos, audio recordings, and historical research to tell the story of the Nature Preserve.
+A collaboration between the UC Davis Art of Regional Change program and the Cache Creek Conservancy, Restore/Restory brought students, scholars and artists together with a diverse cross-section of Yolo County residents to gather photos, audio recordings, and historical research to tell the story of the Nature Preserve.

 Much thanks goes to jesikah maria ross, director of this project, for producing this history.